nodesource/nsolid-gcp/README.md

 Follow these steps to use the Deployment Manager templates in `gcp-nsolid`:

-1. Clone this repository to your computer.
+1. Clone this repository to your computer:
 ```
 $ git clone https://github.com/nodesource/gcp-nsolid
 ```